WRL Globe Scout 65 and 680 Modifications

 The 6AG7/6F6/6V6 oscillator and audio stages operate from a much stiffer voltage divider and the center of the two electrolytics, which now tie into the center tap of the bleeder/voltage divider.
 This eliminates low voltage soaring while the key is up.

 The tank circuit in the Globe Scout series does not work very well on lower bands as built.
 The 365 pF loading capacitor is much too small for lower bands, but it can easily be fixed without tearing up the rig.
-An easy patch without destroying the rig is to solder a 220pF 1000V mica capacitor across the loading capacitor.
+An easy patch without destroying the rig is to solder a 160pF or 220pF 1000V mica capacitor across the loading capacitor.
 Make up a 680 pF 1000V capacitor in a PL-259 connector also.

 When working 40 and higher, use the standard RF output port.